compulim/respondable-event/README.md

 ## How to use

-The code snippet below send an `"authenticate"` event to the hosting page.
+The code snippet below sends an `"authenticate"` event to the hosting page.

 ```ts
 const event = new RespondableEvent(